Your Ultimate Guide to Growing Herbs Indoors

 You'll be surprised by how little water it takes to sustain a small herb.
-Keep soil consistently moist, but not waterlogged.
+To make sure your plant grows, keep the soil consistently moist, but not waterlogged.
 A small watering can or a drizzle under the sink will suffice.
-If the leaves begin to wilt or turn yellow, scale back the H20.
+If the leaves begin to wilt or turn yellow, scale back the water.

 Harvest a few sprigs with kitchen shears or by pinching leaves off with your fingers.
 Bonus: Regular cutbacks encourage new growth.
 Avoid removing more than a quarter of the plant at a time, which will cause distress and could even kill the plant.